Recipe #2, geom_index() and geom_coordinates()

 layer_data(plot = last_plot(),

-i = 2) |> # layer 2, the computed means, is of interest
+i = 2) |> # layer 2, with labels designated is of interest

 head()